klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

     This strategy also gives you full control over how the application is mapped onto the available hardware: mapping of MPI ranks across nodes and within nodes, binding of threads to cores, and binding of GPUs to MPI ranks.
-This will be the topic of the next section of the course and is for some applications very important to get optimal performance on modern supercomputer nodes that have a strongly hierarchical architecture (which in fact is not only the case for AMD processors, but will likely be an issue on some Intel Sapphire Rapids processors also).
+This will be the topic of the [next chapter of the course](202-Binding.md) and is for some applications very important to get optimal performance on modern supercomputer nodes that have a strongly hierarchical architecture (which in fact is not only the case for AMD processors, but will likely be an issue on some Intel Sapphire Rapids processors also).